ServerClub-Digital/serverclub-sms-api/README.md

 # ServerClub SMS API

-ServerClub SMS API is build for ServerClub SMS - Bulk SMS Application For Marketing
+The ServerClub SMS PHP SDK makes it easy to interact with the SMS API from your PHP application.